drchristinee1/finops-cost-to-action-pipeline/README.md

 ### What this shows

-- Cost visibility alone doesn’t drive outcomes, action does
+- Cost visibility alone doesn’t drive outcomes, engineering action does
 - Engineers validate workload behavior before financial commitments
 - FinOps decisions are based on real usage patterns, not assumptions
 - A feedback loop ensures continuous alignment between cost and architecture